statisticalbiotechnology/dsbook/dsbook/supervised/xval.md

 In machine learning, the use of independent validation sets is crucial for evaluating model performance and avoiding one of the most common pitfalls: overfitting.
 Overfitting occurs when a model is trained to perform exceptionally well on the training data but fails to generalize to new, unseen data.
 This typically happens when the model is excessively complex for the given task or when it memorizes the noise and peculiarities of the training dataset instead of learning the underlying patterns.

 An independent validation set helps to detect overfitting by providing a dataset that is separate from the training set, allowing for an unbiased evaluation of the model’s performance.
-To better understand the concept of overfitting, let’s consider an illustrative Python example using synthetic data.
+Moreover, selecting the model that performs best on an independent validation set ensures that we are choosing a model that is most likely to generalize well to new data, rather than simply performing well on the training data.

+To split data into training and validation sets, scikit-learn provides a convenient method called `train_test_split`.
+This function allows us to easily partition the data into training and test sets, ensuring that we have separate data to evaluate the model before proceeding with more advanced validation techniques.
+By default, `train_test_split` uses 75% of the data for training and 25% for testing, but this can be adjusted using the `test_size` parameter.

 ### Example of Overfitting